Preventing Financial Elder Abuse & Exploitation with Dr. Peter Lichtenberg

 Dementia Can Be Beautiful with MJ Grant and Her Mom (Ep #026)

-In this Part One of a two-part interview, I have the incredible honor of interviewing Mary Jane, "MJ", Grant about her experiences with caring for her mom with dementia.
+In this first of a two-part interview, I have the incredible honor of interviewing Mary Jane, "MJ", Grant about her experiences with caring for her mom with dementia.

 You may remember MJ Grant's video that went viral, called "Dementia Can Be Beautiful".
 It's had more than 2.2 million views (on Facebook alone!) and shows MJ and her mom sitting silently in a car signing with each other.